eslint-community/eslint-plugin-promise/CONTRIBUTING.md

 ## Setup

-When developing, prefer using Node ≥8 and npm ≥5.
-While this plugin supports Node 4, writing code with the latest stable Node and npm versions allows us to use newer developer tools.
+When developing, prefer using Node ≥14 and npm ≥8.
+Writing code with the latest stable Node and npm versions allows us to use newer developer tools.

 After